-- The Respondent has not been commonly known by the disputed domain name.
-Although the Respondent calls itself "Novartis India" or "Novartis Limited", there is no evidence showing that the Respondent is in any form affiliated to or authorized by the Complainant.
-It therefore seems very likely that the Respondent has provided false WHOIS information when registering the disputed domain name. - The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner. - Furthermore, the domain name website has been inactive, which implies that there is no Respondent's intention to use the disputed domain name for legitimate purposes.
+- The Respondent has not been commonly known by the disputed domain name. - The Complainant has not authorized, permitted or licensed the Respondent to use Complainant's trademarks in any manner. - Furthermore, the domain name website has been inactive, which implies that there is no Respondent's intention to use the disputed domain name for legitimate purposes.